breatheco-de/content/src/content/lesson/context-api.md

 1. Avoid Property Hell: If you have worked with react already you probably have felt the frustration of passing properties all over your application, we call it "property hell".
 2. Have a centralized global application state: Instead of being limited to views, you can now share data on a central store that is quickly available from any javascript file, view or component.
-3. Data propagation and re-rendering: If the data changes anytime, your entire application will re-render and update the UI with the new
+3. Data propagation and re-rendering: If the data changes anytime, your entire application will re-render and update the UI with the new values.

+## How to use the Context API

+With just 4 lines of code your are ready to go:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzkzNjE1ODQ4LDE1NzEwODQyNjcsLTIzMz
+eyJoaXN0b3J5IjpbMTA1OTk4MDY2LDE1NzEwODQyNjcsLTIzMz
 cxMDA1MV19
 -->